-A surprise guest appeared onstage at the Wacken festival this weekend: Ronnie James Dio.
+A surprise guest appeared onstage at the Wacken festival back in 2014: Ronnie James Dio.
 The legendary metal singer joined the all-star tribute band Dio Disciples for a version of the classic Dio anthem We Rock.
 By all accounts, the performance was the emotional highlight of the band’s set, if not the whole weekend.
+And he's back on the road with his namesake band next month.
 Oh, in case you’ve forgotten, Ronnie James Dio died in 2010.

-Let’s just repeat that: Ronnie James Dio has been dead for the last six years.
+Let’s just repeat that: Ronnie James Dio has been dead for almost a decade.
 Yet there he was, singing in front of 75,000 people.
 Actually, that’s not true.
 It was a hologram of the great man up there on stage, bringing him back from the grave for one night only (well, four-and-a-half minutes if we’re being accurate).
 And you know what?
 The whole thing is as creepy as hell.

 The idea of resurrecting dead musicians as holograms isn’t new.
 Rapper Tupac Shakur was the first, beamed out to watching audience at the 2012 Coachella festival 15 years after he was killed in a drive-by shooting.
 Others given the Lazarus treatment include NWA’s Eazy-E, Frank Sinatra and Elvis.
 Inevitably, Michael Jackson posthumously muscled in on the action, ‘performing’ at a 2014 awards ceremony, though in fairness that wasn’t as weird as some of the shit he did when he was still alive.